 If possible, it is best to have at least 2 Mind-Category Racial Traits, one from each Race, to represent the upbringing the character may have had (if both parents were present for it).

-Hybrids are considered to be members of both Races, but only benefit from the Attribute Score Bonuses, Health Modifier, Proficiencies and Skill Ranks of a singular Race from among those they belong to – decided at Character Creation.
+Hybrids are considered to be members of both Races, but only benefit from the Attribute Score Bonuses, Racial Life Modifier, Racial Saving Throw Bonus, and Skill Ranks of a singular Race from among those they belong to – decided at Character Creation.

 Half-Saiyan Redux.
 To create a typical (Saiyan/Earthling) Half-Saiyan with this change in mind, it’s relatively simple.
-You may swap the Warrior’s Pride Racial Trait and/or the Explosive Potential Racial Traits for one (for each swap) of either the Perseverance, Earthling Resolve or Quick to Master Racial Traits.
+Exchange up to 2 Secondary Saiyan Racial Traits for an equal number of Earthling Secondary Racial Traits.

 Hybrid Transformations.
-When using a Transformation that references a Racial Trait that a Hybrid lacks, change that effect to: ‘Increase the Attribute Modifier Bonus (FO/SP) of this Transformation by +1(bT)’.
+When using a Transformation that references a Racial Trait that a Hybrid lacks, change that effect to: ‘Increase the Attribute Modifier Bonus (FO/MA) of this Transformation by 1(bT)’.

 Bio-Androids